astrojoeg/ZTF-Check/README.md

 # Welcome to ZTF Check!

-With this package you can quickly query the ZTF and Pan-STARRS (PS1) databases for quick reference images, the latter of which is multicolor.
+With this package you can quickly query the Zwicky Transient Facility (ZTF) and Pan-STARRS (PS1) databases for quick reference images, the latter of which is multicolor.
 All you need is your target's R.A. and declination!

 ZTF Check is especially useful when checking to see if you target has an extremely close neighbor or neighboring bright star that could be contaminating it's ZTF light curves.
 Disclaimer: ZTF Check cannot guarantee if your target's photometry is clean/contaminated.
 You should inspect the individual images by performing a [Catalog Search](https://irsa.ipac.caltech.edu/Missions/ztf.html) with IRSA to be certain.